 “This plan is critical to warding off a looming retirement savings crisis,” said Michael Bloomberg, CEO of Bloomberg LP.

 In April 2014, Ghilarducci was appointed as a Commissioner for the Bipartisan Policy Center's Personal Savings Initiative.
 Additionally, Ghilarducci serves as a trustee for two retiree health care trusts: one for the United Auto Worker (UAW) retirees at GM, Ford, and Chrysler, and the other for Steelworker retirees at Goodyear.
 She was twice appointed by President Clinton to serve on the Pension Benefit Guaranty Corporation advisory board, serving from 1995- 2002.
 She has been a member of the General Accounting Office Retirement Policy Advisory Panel since 2002.

-In 2010, Ghilarducci became a member of the Board of Directors of YRC Worldwide Inc., a transportation and logistics service provider, as part of an agreement between the company and the International Brotherhood of Teamsters to help the company maintain their retirement benefits in an increasingly competitive market.
+From 2010 to 2011, Ghilarducci was a member of the Board of Directors of YRC Worldwide Inc., a transportation and logistics service provider, as part of an agreement between the company and the International Brotherhood of Teamsters to help the company maintain their retirement benefits in an increasingly competitive market.

 Ghilarducci received her PhD in economics from the University of California at Berkeley.
 From 2007 to 2009, she was the Wurf fellow at the Labor and Worklife Program at Harvard Law School.
-She currently serves as a member of the Board of Directors of the Economic Policy Institute, a non-partisan think tank in Washington, D.C. that works to include the interests of low- and middle-income workers in economic policy and as a distinguished senior fellow at Demos, a non-partisan public policy research and advocacy organization.
+She currently serves as a member of the Board of Directors of the Economic Policy Institute, a non-partisan think tank in Washington, D.C., that works to include the interests of low- and middle-income workers in economic policy.